aws-samples/eks-blueprints-add-ons/README.md

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

 ## License

-This library is licensed under the MIT-0 License.
-See the LICENSE file.
+# EKS SSP Add-ons

+This is the reference GitOps add-on repository that is designed to be used with the Amazon EKS Shared Services Platform solution.